 What is the racial composition of students in Gore School District?

-47% of Gore School District students are American Indian, 40% of students are White, 11% of students are Two or more races, and 2% of students are Hispanic.
+47% of Gore School District students are American Indian, 40% of students are White, 10% of students are Two or more races, 2% of students are Hispanic, and 1% of students are Black.

 What is the student/teacher ratio of Gore School District?